Real-World Light Field Image Super-Resolution via Degradation Modulation

 \subsubsection{Results on Synthetically Degraded LFs}

-Table~\ref{tab:quantitative} shows the quantitative PSNR and SSIM results achieved by different methods under synthetic degradations with different blur and noise levels.
+Table~\ref{tab:quantitative} shows the quantitative PSNR and SSIM results achieved by different methods under synthetic degradation with different blur and noise levels.
 It can be observed that DistgSSR and LFT produce the top-2 highest PSNR and SSIM results under the bicubic downsampling degradation (i.e., $\textit{kernel width}=0$, $\textit{noise level}=0$), but suffer from significant performance drop when the kernel width and noise level are larger than zero.
-This demonstrates that existing LF image SR methods trained on the noise-free bicubic downsampling degradation cannot generalize well to other degradations.
+This demonstrates that existing LF image SR methods trained on the noise-free bicubic downsampling degradation cannot generalize well to other degradation.

 SRMD and DASR achieves much better performance than DistgSSR and LFT on blurry and noisy scenes since these two methods are designed for multi-degraded image SR. Note that, SRMD is benefited from the input groundtruth degradation and thus slightly outperforms DASR.
 It can be also observed that the PSNR and SSIM values produced by BSRNet and Real-ESRNet are lower than SRMD and DASR.
-That is because, the degradation space in BSRNet and Real-ESRNet are much larger, so that the capability of these two methods in handling specific degradations is less powerful.
+That is because, the degradation space in BSRNet and Real-ESRNet are much larger, so that the capability of these two methods in handling specific degradation is less powerful.
 It is worth noting that these single image SR methods only use spatial context information within single views for SR but overlook the correlations among different views, resulting in inferior SR performance and the angular inconsistency issue (see Section~\ref{sec:AngCons}).

-Compared to these state-of-the-art single and LF image SR methods, our LF-DAnet can simultaneously incorporate the complementary angular information and adapt to different degradations, and thus achieves the best PSNR and SSIM results on both in-distribution (\textit{kernel width}$= 4.5$) degradations except for the noise-free bicubic downsampling one.
+Compared to these state-of-the-art single and LF image SR methods, our LF-DMnet can simultaneously incorporate the complementary angular information and adapt to different degradation, and thus achieves the best PSNR and SSIM results on both in-distribution degradation and out-of-distribution (e.g., \textit{kernel width}$= 90$) degradation except for the noise-free bicubic downsampling one.
 The benefits of angular information and degradation adaption are further analyzed in Section~\ref{sec:ablation}.
 Figure~\ref{fig:visual-syn} shows the visual results produced by different methods with blur kernel width and noise level being set to 1.5 and 15, respectively.
-It can be observed that our LF-DAnet can recover faithful details from the blurry and noisy input LFs.
+It can be observed that our LF-DMnet can recover faithful details from the blurry and noisy input LFs.